GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/tls-for-mci.md

 ```

 6. **Verify that the multicluster ingress resource was updated.**
    This may take a few minutes.
+Wait until the **VIP** of the `MultiClusterIngress`
+   has been updated to your newly created STATIC_IP.

 ```sh
 watch kubectl describe mci frontend-global-ingress -n ${NAMESPACE}